-Focus Factor Research
+Focus Factor Clinical Research

-On the product website, they state that the company sponsored a clinical research study on Focus Factor.
+There is at least 1 clinical study on this memory supplement.
 This study involved 96 healthy adults (18-65 years of age.
-The average age was 49), lasted 6 weeks and 89 people completed the study.
-This study was designed to evaluate the effects of Focus Factor on memory, concentration and focus vs. placebo in healthy adults.
+The average age was 49), and lasted 6 weeks.
+Of those people, 89 completed the study.
+This study was designed to evaluate the effects of Focus Factor on memory, concentration, and focus vs. placebo in healthy adults.

-Focus Factor ingredients research
+Focus Factor Ingredients Research

+There are many ingredients in this supplement.
 Here is a brief review of the main ingredients highlighted on the Focus Factor website.